SteveLauC/pup/README.md

    ```
    Make it something like the following one, remeber to replace each field with your own one.

-   > Currently the token is stored in plain text, will fix it later!
    ```
    # configuration file for pup
    [user]